The Making Of and The Why

 To protect others involved in the case, either first names are provided only, or names have been changed.
 We ask that if you know anyone involved that you do the same.

 Speaking of names, why the name Loving Landis?

 – Wendy likes alliteration.
 The working title was originally My Friend, The Murderer.

-– Landis considered himself to be a loving person, but the irony is that on his last day on earth, he did not demonstrate this.
+– Landis considered himself to be a loving person, but the irony is that he did not demonstrate this during his last day on earth.

 – Despite what Landis did, he was loved, and therein lies one of the most conflicted emotions of all.
 How do you love someone in passing after they did the most unforgivable act in the world, that of murder?
 How do you love them after finding out all of the hurt they caused?
 This is something else we strive to understand.

 To Eddie and his family, we are truly sorry for what happened.
 Eddie didn’t deserve this.
 He truly was a good person who worked hard, always made time for his friends, and loved his 4 little boys more than anything.
 Our hope is to tell his story and to prevent anyone else from leaving the earth so soon.
 We spent hours upon hours reading obituaries, memorials, and Facebook posts about Eddie.
 Every detail we uncovered made us feel things, sad things, we cannot describe, but none of it could possibly compare to how you feel.
 We can’t speak for everyone in your family who has reached out to us, but we are truly sorry to see our positive intentions did not come across clearly and were not well received.
 We would love to hear more about Eddie, but after the messages we read from after the discovery of the podcast, we understand why this may not be possible.
-Healing isn’t linear, but we still hope that one day, we can build a bridge out of olive branches and hear about your Eddie from you.
-Peace be with you, and we hope after the shock waves settle that maybe one day, we can truly have a conversation.
+Healing isn’t linear, but we still hope that one day, we can build a bridge out of olive branches and find peace.